Website design vs development, is there a difference between the two? Absolutely.

 - Back-end (how it functions) - Back-end deals with the more advanced programming and interactions on web pages.

-Differences of website design vs development
+Differences in website design vs development

 Many people wrongly assume that web development and web design are referring to the same thing.
 Yet by removing the word 'web' from their titles, you can begin to see how these two areas differ.